Washington Policy Manager

-My love for water began at an early age with the abundant rivers, lakes, and vast Pacific Ocean around my parents’ home near Florence.
+My love for water began at an early age with the abundant rivers, lakes, and vast Pacific Ocean around my parents’ home near Florence, Oregon.
 Fishing, swimming, boating, and paddling on my dad’s old surfboards was how I spent many a summer day with my dad and brothers.

 With the Florence area’s vast and seemingly endless sandy beaches, many visitors and locals often take the free and open access for granted.
 I first learned of the Surfrider Foundation during my senior year of high school, when they supported a surfer who had been fined for not paying the user fee charged by the US Forest Service to access the Army Corp of Engineers owned Jetty.
 The case was ultimately dismissed, and the user fee was ruled an illegal toll fee in what was probably the biggest victory for Surfrider in the State of Oregon at the time.